 Most formulas and ideal weight calculators are also very simple measurements.
 While a high IBW can increase the risk of chronic disease, it does not primarily dictate what you should weigh.

 Think of this scenario: An athlete may have the same BMI as someone living a sedentary lifestyle of the same height.
 Based on BMI, the two will both be equally healthy.

 That is obviously not the case.

-Experts say BMI underestimates the amount of body fat in people carrying excess weight and overestimates in those sporting extra muscle mass.
-That being said, it is likewise a good idea to consider waist-hip ratio and total body fat percentage for a more accurate representation.
+Experts say BMI underestimates the amount of body fat in people carrying excess weight.
+BMI also overestimates in athletes sporting extra muscle mass.
+That being said, consider a waist-hip ratio and total body fat percentage for a more accurate representation.

-But even beyond weight status, one must also consider overall strength, the risks of chronic diseases, whether or not you are already managing a health condition, energy levels, mental health, and really, the total package when it comes to wellness.
+But even beyond weight status, one must also consider overall strength and the risks of heart disease and health conditions.
+Also recognize improved energy levels, mental health, and really, the total package when it comes to wellness.

-So really, knowing the answer between "How much I weigh" versus "How much should I weigh?" essentially poses the opportunity to modify lifestyle habits as needed not just for weight loss, but to improve overall health and add on precious years of life.
+Truly, understanding "How much I weigh" versus "How much should I weigh?" is a chance to modify lifestyle habits.
+This is not just to lose weight, but to improve overall health and add on precious years of life.